eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 Skill sets for computer vision:
++ skill set:
+	- As the Geometric Computer Vision Engineer you will need to develop computer vision algorithms for object detection, tracking, and classifications that are robust to lighting and weather changes.
+This work requires that you collaborate with state estimation engineers and assist in developing powerful feature detectors/ descriptors and large-scale 3D maps.
+Furthermore, it is expected that you stay organized and communicative with others to ensure that goals and objectives are being met on time.
+To guarantee the consistency of projects, you will participate in end-to-end development and training in Cloud to optimize development on embedded platforms.
+	- 3-5+ years’ significant industry experience and/or publications at venues such as ICRA, RSS, IROS, or CVPR in one or more areas-
+		* Image Processing
+		* Geometric Computer Vision
+		* Deep Learning (ideally CNNs)
+		* Classical machine learning such as SVM, decision trees, boosting, graphical models, sequential prediction, or sampling methods
+	- Strong C++ programming and software design skills
+	- Familiarity with a deep learning framework such as PyTorch, TensorFlow, Caffe, or Theano
+	- BS, MS, or PhD in Robotics, Machine Learning, Computer Science, Electrical Engineering, a related field, or equivalent experience
+	- Experience deploying CV/ML in a robot or real-time application
+	- Understanding of optimization of DL models and deployment on embedded platforms such as the Nvidia Jetson
+	- Experience in designing large-scale machine learning pipelines
 + knowledge of CUDA / OpenCL / OpenCV
 + skill set:
 	- Design and implementation of state of the art monocular computer vision algorithms